 We buy lumber in rough slabs, often with the bark still attached, and then carefully cut each piece to expose the best color and grain.
 Sanding is a long and careful process ending with a finish of satin smoothness that is then sealed with clear shellac.
 After drying for several days, each item is hand-buffed with steel wool, waxed, and then buffed again.
 This process results in tools that are silky smooth.
 Each has a luster and warmth, and is a delight to the touch.

-In our studio, Kristie and her weaving students use our shuttles on a daily basis.
+In our home studio, Kristie uses our shuttles on a daily basis.
 Each design is tested extensively before it is offered for sale.
 The final result: useful tools that have elegance and lasting beauty.

 Each of our customers and textile friends is significant to us.
 We acknowledge your importance to us by unconditionally guaranteeing our products, and by offering services, equipment and information to meet your weaving, spinning and knitting needs.